List of Halo characters: Rtas 'Vadum

 'Vadum appears in the novella Halo: Shadow of Intent taking place after the war.
 Still the Shipmaster of the Shadow of Intent, 'Vadum protects Sangheili space and comes into conflict with a Covenant splinter faction led by two surviving Prophets, Prelate Tem'Bhetek and the Minister of Preparation Boru'a'Neem.
 The Prelate is shown to have a personal grudge against 'Vadum, blaming him for the death of his family when High Charity fell to the Flood and 'Vadum had the city partially glassed in a failed effort to contain the Flood.
 After capturing the Prelate, 'Vadum shows sympathy for him and reveals that the Prelate's family may well have been alive when the Prelate departed the city, meaning that Preparation lied to him.
 'Vadum's words shake the Prelate's faith in Preparation who is revealed to be planning to use a prototype Halo ring to destroy Sanghelios using the Shadow of Intent to power it.
 The Prelate sacrifices himself to stop Preparation, leaving 'Vadum with a new outlook following the encounter.
 Along with getting the Arbiter to relax age-old rules not allowing females to serve in the military, 'Vadum reveals that he plans to use navigation data recovered from the Prelate's ship to seek out the rest of the Prophets and attempt to determine who should be punished as war criminals and who should be pardoned to coexist in peace as innocents.

+In Halo: Empty Throne, 'Vadum has spent years hunting down the Prophets with some success.
+With the rise of the Order of Restoration under High Lord Dovo Nesto seeking to restore the Covenant, 'Vadum and his crew work alongside Captain Abigail Cole and the Spartan Gray Team to stop them.
+In the years since the end of the war, 'Vadum's opinion of and relationship with humanity has only grown to the point that he learned to speak English without translation technology -- a rare talent possessed by only a few such as the Arbiter -- to communicate more naturally with his allies.
+The Shadow of Intent joins with the UNSC Victory of Samothrace to stop the Banished, Order of Restoration and Sali 'Nyon's Covenant faction from taking control of a Domain entry point on the human colony of Boundary.
+During the battle, Vul 'Soran, one of 'Vadum's most trusted friends betrays the Swords of Sanghelios to join forces with Nesto.
+Afterwards, the Shadow of Intent is assigned to work with Gray Team to hunt down Nesto and 'Vadum offers comfort and advice to Tul 'Juran who had lost her family to the Prelate and is also struggling with 'Soran's betrayal.